WHAT IS THE PURPOSE OF THIS DOCUMENT?

 We envisage that we will process information about criminal convictions.

-We will collect information about your criminal convictions history if we would like to offer you employment (conditional on checks and any other conditions, such as references, being satisfactory) in a role which may bring you into contact with vulnerable adults or young people.
+We will collect information about your criminal convictions history if we would like to offer you a volunteer position (conditional on checks and any other conditions, such as references, being satisfactory) in a role which may bring you into contact with vulnerable adults or young people.
 We are entitled to carry out a criminal records check in order to satisfy ourselves that there is nothing in your criminal convictions history which makes you unsuitable for the role.
 In particular:

 We have in place an appropriate policy document and safeguards which we are required by law to maintain when processing such data.